smart-data-models/dataModel.Agrifood/AnimalDisease/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: 'NGSI entity type.
-It has to be AnimalDisease'
+      description: NGSI entity type.
+It has to be AnimalDisease
       enum:
         - AnimalDisease
       type: string
       x-ngsi:
         type: Property
     veterinarian:
-      description: 'Diagnostic veterinarian.
-Relationship to the prescribing veterinarian'
+      description: Diagnostic veterinarian.
+Relationship to the prescribing veterinarian
       format: uri
       type: string
       x-ngsi: